Value for money headphones for the masses (Part I)

-One year ago I decided that I needed an upgrade on my headphones (Sony MH-1), so I bought Hifiman RE-400 to use with my Fiio X1.
+One year ago I decided that I needed to upgrade my headphones (Sony MH-1), so I bought Hifiman RE-400 to use with my Fiio X1.
 It was obvious from the first minute I used them that they were not for me.
-I noticed a total lack of bass (and trust me I am not a basshead!) that made my listening experience completely flat and boring.
+I noticed a total lack of bass (and trust me I am not a bass-head!) that made my listening experience completely flat and boring.

-After many visits on Audiobudget and after having read various forum topics on Avclub head-fi subsection , I started ordering headphones based on their suggestions.
+After many hours on Audiobudget and after having read various forum topics on Avclub head-fi subsection , I started ordering headphones based on popular suggestions.
 Below you will find some short reviews on what I have tested so far:

-One of the best headphones for bassheads!
+One of the best headphones for bass-heads!
 Although the lows are too much for me, they might be the perfect headphones for people looking for bass.
-Their sound stage is wide, mids and highs are ok, but they are sometimes covered by the lows.
+Their sound stage is wide, mids and highs are OK, but are sometimes “covered” by the lows.
 Their quality is nice for the money but I would prefer a different type of cable.

 These headphones are the most popular of this list.
 The reason is that they cost less than a hamburger and they offer a nice sound for the price.

 Being the only non in-ear solution of this list however makes them very different with regards to sound stage.
 When I tried them for the first time, I could not believe the perfect imaging results I got comparing to any cheap in-ear I tried.